camchaney/handheld-cnc/cad/README.md

 - (1x) basePlate.dxf - 6mm (1/4" also works)
 - (1x) facePlate.dxf - 1/16"
 	- Note: this can be made in wood or acrylic too (1/8" should be fine) since it's not structural.
-	- It can also be 3D printed or made using a PCB (see PCB folder...)
+	- It can also be 3D printed (facePlate.stl)

 ## Cable Harnesses
 - (2x) sensorWire_ETH_20_CAT5